Truthear KeyX

 Comparisons

-The most obvious comparison is the Apple USB-C dongle — the default mobile source for most iPhone users.
-The KeyX outputs at least 50mW into 32Ω, roughly double the Apple dongle’s rated output, and the measured noise floor and dynamic range are in an entirely different class.
-The Apple dongle remains a fine emergency backup, but the KeyX renders it redundant as a considered primary source.
-On the recent holiday trip, it replaced the Apple dongle entirely without a second thought — and drove the FiiO JT7 Planar with enough headroom that I never found myself hunting for volume.
+The most obvious baseline is the Apple USB-C dongle — the default mobile source for most iPhone users.
+The KeyX outputs 50mW into 32Ω against the Apple dongle’s roughly 30mW, and the measured noise floor and dynamic range are in an entirely different class.
+On the recent holiday trip, it replaced the Apple dongle entirely without a second thought.

 Specifications and Measurements